onlivfe/vrc_rs/README.md

 ### Creating a user session manually

-Getting the authentication for VRC takes a few steps due to it's janky usage of cookies, and 2fa requiring another request.
+Getting the authentication for VRC takes a few steps due to it's usage of cookies, and 2fa requiring another request.

 You can use the `get_auth.py` script for convenience.
+It's in python since it was created before the proper typed rust API client was ready.

 ### Running ignored tests